rust-lang/rust/doc/tutorial-borrowed-ptr.md

 `on_the_stack`, because we have created an alias: that is, another name for the same data.

-In contrast, we can pass the boxes `shared_box` and `unique_box` to `compute_distance` directly.
+In contrast, we can pass the boxes `managed_box` and `owned_box` to `compute_distance` directly.
 The compiler automatically converts a box like `@Point` or `~Point` to a borrowed pointer like `&Point`.
-This is another form of borrowing: in this case, the caller lends the contents of the shared or unique box to the callee.
+This is another form of borrowing: in this case, the caller lends the contents of the managed or owned box to the callee.

 Whenever a caller lends data to a callee, there are some limitations on what the caller can do with the original.
 For example, if the contents of a